March 24, 2025

 Password Security: Despite an increased focus on password security, many people still use easily crackable passwords and reuse the same passwords for multiple accounts.
 This creates ideal conditions for hackers to compromise numerous accounts in a short space of time.

 Autofill Automatic Checkout (ACO): Saving payment details in your browser or apps has made online payments easier.
-However, if hacker manages to get a hold of your login credentials, they will also have the ability to make unauthorized purchases.
+However, if hacker manages to get a hold of your login credentials, they also have the ability to make unauthorized purchases.

 Account Takeover Prevention

-While Account Takeover is a growing problem, there are simple steps you can take to help protect your account:
+While account takeover is a growing problem, there are simple steps you can take to help protect your account:

 Change Your Password Habits